kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

   - Details:
     - Time from a resize being accepted to the new cpuset being applied, compared against the pod's grace period.
     - Number of scale-downs actuated earlier than the grace period, which must be zero.
-    - Number of `ScaleDownGracePeriodNotHonored` events, which counts pods whose requested window was not provided.

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?